caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

       *{"frequency"}*, *optional*, *default = frequency*

       Regridding mode (channel/velocity/frequency/channel_b).
 IMPORTANT!
-Currently only frequency mode is supported.
+Currently, only frequency mode is supported.
 Other modes will throw an error.

     **outframe**

       *{"", "topo", "geo", "lsrk", "lsrd", "bary", "galacto", "lgroup", "cmb", "source"}*, *optional*, *default = bary*

       Output reference frame.
-Current options are '', topo, geo, lsrk, lsrd, bary, galacto, lgroup, cmb, source.
+Current options are '', topo, geo, lsrk, lsrd, bary, galacto, lgroup, cmb, and source.

     **veltype**

       *{"radio", "optical"}*, *optional*, *default = radio*

       Velocity used when regridding if mode = velocity.
-Current options are radio, optical.
+Current options are radio,and optical.

     **outchangrid**

       *str*, *optional*, *default = auto*

       Output channel grid for Doppler correction.
 Default is 'auto', and the pipeline will calculate the appropriate channel grid.
-If not 'auto' it must be in the format 'nchan,chan0,chanw' where nchan is an integer, and chan0 and chanw must include units appropriate for the chosen mode (see parameter 'mode' above).
+If not 'auto' then it must be in the format 'nchan,chan0,chanw' where nchan is an integer, and chan0 and chanw must include units appropriate for the chosen mode (see parameter 'mode' above).

   **uvlin**